We call the process of progressing through Solverboard 'Graduation': when you graduate an idea, it becomes a test, ready for testing and validation.

 - Searching and filtering the Ideaboard for ideas tagged against specific goals

-- Investigating an Idea Cluster forming around a topic, suggesting that there might be an innovation hotspot.
+- Investigating a cluster forming around a topic, suggesting that there might be an innovation hotspot.

 Step by Step